 If you’ve been recommended a root canal, you probably have questions about the procedure.
 At Creative Dental Concepts of CNY, we want all of our patients to have the information they need to feel confident in their treatments.
 That’s why we’ve included the answers to some of the most frequently asked questions about root canal therapy.
 Keep reading to learn more about this smile saving treatment and why it’s so important!

 Should I Be Afraid of Root Canals?

 Root canals often get a bad reputation, however there is nothing to be worried about.
-Dr. Craybas and Dr. Crumb understand that dental anxiety is a real problem, which is why they ensure that all of their patients are numb and comfortable before beginning.
-They also offer sedation options for a greater sense of relaxation.
+Dr. Craybas understands that dental anxiety is a real problem, which is why he ensures that all of his patients are numb and comfortable before beginning.
+He also offers sedation options for a greater sense of relaxation.
 In most cases, patients will only experience a very slight amount of discomfort in the form of soreness.
 Our friendly and welcoming office will ensure that you feel comfortable from the moment you walk in!

 Is Root Canal Therapy Painful?